Student ProjectsIEEE Technical Program

 Sustainability

-The technical program is a core part of the IEEE branch at Northwestern and is run every year.
-While funding from the Murphy Grant will guarantee enough support to run a lot of the program, we want to make the program more robust and general.
+The Technical Program is a core part of the IEEE branch at Northwestern and is run every year.
+While funding from the Murphy Grant will guarantee enough to run a lot of the program, we want to make the program more robust and general.
 IEEE plays a very important role in helping students learn content through applications that are vital for internships and personal projects.
-But the content often either doesn’t get covered in depth through classes or doesn’t get covered until much later in their college career.
-However, due to funding reasons, the program has often failed at including students who are not part of the technical projects.
-Currently,, we have one sponsor who helped us pay for the final showcase last year.
-This year, we plan to reach out to more companies for more sponsorship opportunities as well as partner with other tech clubs that have similar goals.
+Students typically do not learn this content in classrooms until later in their college career.
+However, the program lacks learning/fun opportunities and engagement activities for our non-technical program members due to funding reasons.
+Thus, we plan to gain more funding from sponsors.
+Currently, we have a sponsor who helped us cover the final showcase last year.
+This year, we plan to reach out to more companies for more sponsorship opportunities and partner with other tech clubs that have similar goals.

 Budget Overview

-• 16 Tech Thursdays ($800): Each Tech Thursday is allotted around $50.
+Tech Thursday ($800): This includes our workshops and speaker series plan.
+Each Tech Thursday is allotted around $50.
 This money will be spent on buying food (community building), gifts for speakers, and technology used in workshops (especially for a hardware workshop or workshops that require API credits like AI).

-• Project money ($1200): Lots of new software requires money to fund exploration, like OpenAI credits.
-Additionally, hardware teams will need money to pursue their projects.
+Project money ($1200): Most new software requires funding to support exploration and use, e.g., OpenAI credits.
+Additionally, hardware teams will need the funding to pursue their project.

 Total Budget Amount: $5,000